andrasq/node-docs/elastic-pipes.md

 - convert the data into a byte string that does not contain "\n" newlines.
-  Technically, binary data is ok as long as it does not contain newlines, but the system has impose secondary restrictions (eg, javascript expects all text to be valid utf8)
+  Technically, binary data is ok as long as it does not contain newlines, but the system might have secondary restrictions (eg, javascript expects all text to be valid utf8)
 - terminate the string with a newline